 Keep at it!

-And let me share a little secret with you: this post was me changing focus.
-As a matter of fact, I find that non-fiction is a great way to shift focus completely.
+And let me share a little secret with you: this post was my changing focus.
+I find that non-fiction is a great way to shift focus completely.
 If you are a blogger, you can use that to your advantage.
 Write some posts, post some comments.
 Keep writing something different every time.
-You will not only pull yourself out of the blackness of the block, but at the same time, you will improve your writing craft, and you will flex those little brain cells and take your creativity to new levels.
+You will not only pull yourself out of the blackness of the block, but at the same time, you will improve your writing craft, and you will flex those tiny brain cells and take your creativity to new levels.

 What’s Your Writer’s Block Story?